Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/step1.md

    - Configure the Clocks Settings.
 You can enable more clocks, update output frequency, and define default clock in this view.
 In this example, you can keep the default settings.
    - Configure the Interrupt Settings.
 You can choose how many interrupt should this platform supports.
 63 interrupts mode will use two `AXI_INTC` in cascade mode.
 In this example, you can keep the default setting.
-   - Enbale BDC or not.
-Block container design is to support Vitis export to vivado flow.
-You can enbale it according to your project.
-In this example, we keep the default setting.
    - Enable AIE or not.
 In this example, you can keep the default setting.
    - Click **Next**.
    - Review the new project summary and click **Finish**.